YoushanLiu/FDFK2D/README.md

 In this folder, there are six files.
 - `inpar.data`         -> list of Filenames
 - `FD_model.dat`       -> Parameters for FD modeling.
-- `Source.dat`         -> Parameters for a earthquake.
-You can use the TauP software to compute the ray parameter of a event.
+- `Source.dat`         -> Parameters for an earthquake.
+You can use the TauP software to compute the ray parameter of an event.
 - `Receiver.dat`       -> Parameters for stations.
 - `FK_model_left.dat`  -> 1D media on left side of the 2D model.
 - `FK_model_right.dat` -> 1D media on right side of the 2D model.